Azure/eno/docs/api.md

-Bindings map a specific Kubernetes resource to an input reference.
+Bindings map a specific Kubernetes resource to a ref exposed by a synthesizer.
+Compositions use bindings to populate inputs supported by their synthesizer.